Obama, Netanyahu at White House seek to mend U.S.-Israel ties

 MILITARY AID

-The meeting was seen as an important step in negotiations for a new U.S. defense aid pact, which could help burnish the right-wing prime minister's security credentials, challenged by the violence at home.
+The meeting was seen as an important step in negotiations for a new U.S. defence aid pact, which could help burnish the right-wing prime minister's security credentials, challenged by the violence at home.

 Israel receives $3.1 billion from the United States annually and is seeking a total of $50 billion over a decade for the next package, congressional officials have told Reuters.
 One U.S. official predicted the sides would settle for an annual sum of $4 billion to $5 billion.